Against the Tyranny of Pure States in Quantum Theory: Acknowledgements

 \section{Acknowledgements}

-We want to thank an anonymous referee for his insightful comments and remarks.
+We want to thank the insightful suggestions of three anonymous referees which allowed us to make the main point of the text substantially more clear.
 This work was partially supported by the following grants: FWO project G.0405.08 and FWO-research community W0.030.06.
 CONICET RES.
 4541-12, the Project UNAJ 80020170100058UJ and PIO-CONICET-UNAJ 15520150100008CO ``Quantum Superpositions in Quantum Information Processing''.
+The authors state that there is no conflict of interest.